codecsrayo/wsl2-distro-manager/README.md

 ## 📦 Install

 <details>
-<summary>Microsoft Store</summary>
+<summary>Microsoft Store (Recomendado)</summary>

 This app is available on the [Microsoft Store](https://apps.microsoft.com/store/detail/wsl-manager/9NWS9K95NMJB?hl=en-us&gl=US).
 </details>

 <details>
-<summary>Direct download</summary>
+<summary>Direct download (ZIP/EXE)</summary>

 You can get this app with a direct download from the [Releases](https://github.com/bostrot/wsl2-distro-manager/releases) page.
-The latest version is available as a zip file.
+The latest version is available as a zip file or as an executable installer (.exe).

+1. Download the latest release from the [Releases](https://github.com/bostrot/wsl2-distro-manager/releases) page
+2. If downloading the ZIP file: Extract the contents and run `wsl2-distro-manager.exe`
+3. If downloading the installer (.exe): Run the installer and follow the on-screen instructions
 </details>

 <details>